Our Sunday view – Spinnaker Tower, Portsmouth

 We had previously been to Portsmouth twice, once for no reason whatsoever and once to visit the Royal Navy Submarine Museum and walk onboard HMS Alliance, the only remaining WW2 era submarine.
-Each time we noticed the Spinnaker (it is hard to miss!) and we became curious to go up and see what we could see.
+Each time we noticed the Spinnaker (it is hard to miss as it’s an 170-metre observation tower) and we became curious to go up and see what we could see.
 And on Sunday that’s exactly what we did: we drove more than 2 hours (1h36m was the Waze estimate for the journey), parked the car at Gunwharf Quays and made our way up the Spinnaker.

 In the photo above, the boat crossing the channel is a ferry that takes you from Portsmouth to Gosport – this is the ferry we used the last time we visited Portsmouth, to go to the Submarine museum.